vfosnar/SCEE/README.md

 * enable satellite images
 * adjust dark theme: more contrast for better visiblity during the day, more natural colors for water, grass and forest areas
 * improve location services: higher GPS frequency, use last known location as initial location

+Most of these modifications are not thoroughly testes, and some even have known bugs.